ehabhussein/dtmf-demo/README.md

 # dtmf-demo

-This is a simple py script to automate attacks i needed on IVR systems while in a pentest
+This is a simple py script to automate attacks i needed for IVR systems while in a pentest

 the DTMF files are owned by voxeo.com they release it under LGPL license you can download them from